 The competition is divided into different competition classes based on the level of complexity required to build the vehicle.

-EXPLORER class: Universities, colleges and high schools that have previously participated in the MATE competition.
+EXPLORER class: Universities, colleges and high schools that have previously participated in the MATE ROV Competition.
 EXPLORER class teams must create a complex vehicle and have a deep understanding of electronics, electricity, sensors, waterproofing canisters, and other technology.